HeitorMD3/infinibrick.xyz/content/obnet.md

 ---
 title: "OBNet"
 ---
 OBNet is the network of servers that support the infrastructure used for the development of OpenBlox and other software hosted by the OpenBlox project.
+At its peak, OBNet ran on five additional servers, named Stargazer, Mars, Ridgewell and Switch.
+Currently, some infrastructure used is provided by [Splentity](https://splentity.com).

 ## Servers

 OBNet comprises the servers described in this section.
 These servers are listed in order of addition.

-### Stargazer

-Stargazer hosts GNU Mailman (lists.openblox.org), ownCloud (cloud.openblox.org), Bugzilla (bugs.openblox.org) and Jenkins (ci.openblox.org).

 ### Daedalus

-Daedalus is the mail gateway and the entry point for SSH access.
-It is also the home of the OpenBlox project’s utility bot, [Bloxbot](https://git.openblox.org/openblox/bloxbot).

-### Mars

-Mars is a VPS hosted on DigitalOcean which hosts a ZNC bouncer for contributors.
-Both mars.openblox.org and developer.openblox.org resolve to Mars.
+Daedalus currently hosts all OpenBlox infrastructure, other than GitLab CE and build servers.
+The complete list of services hosted on Daedalus is as follows:

+* An email server for the OpenBlox team
+* GNU Mailman (lists.openblox.org)
+* Shell access for OB contributors